silvae86/rlequire/README.md

 # rrequire
-"Root Require": A nodejs module for requiring files in paths relative to one where a specific package.json is located.
+"Relative Require": A nodejs module for requiring files in paths relative to one where a specific package.json is located.

 ## Why is this needed?